DmitryEfimenko/ssr-with-i18n/article/part-1.md

 Part 5.
 Improve Performance with TransferState
 Part 6.
 Are We There Yet?

 In the first part of this article, we will follow simple instructions for setting up an Angular application and adding i18n capabilities to it.
-Beginner-level developers may want to take a deep dive into the Part 1.
-More advanced developers may glance at the code in the following sections and proceed to the "Part 2.
+Beginner-level developers may want to take a deep dive into Part 1.
+More advanced developers may glance at the code in the following sections and proceed to "Part 2.
 Adding SSR to the App" to find out what obstacles adding SSR will create and how to solve them.

-## 📝 # Part 1 of 6 - Setting the Scene
+## 📝 Part 1 of 6 - Setting the Scene

 For the purposes of this article, we'll work with a bare-bones Angular application generated with [AngularCLI](https://cli.angular.io/).
 To follow along with the article, we will generate an app using the command (assuming the Angular CLI installed globally):